FAQ – English Courses in London

 21. Do I need travel insurance?

-We strongly recommend that all our students purchase travel insurance.
+All our students must purchase travel insurance.
 Click here for more information.